Dieser Beitrag enthält Werbung – advertising.

 The pumpkin mix tends to bubble & splash – so stir permamently.

-Distribute to 4 bowls… & add a splash of dark pumpkin seed oil to each bowl!
+Distribute to 4 bowls … & add a splash of dark pumpkin seed oil to each bowl!

 Serve immediately!

-- 500 g pumpkin puree
+- 500 g pumpkin puree (canned – 4 jars à 125 g)

-- 1 onion medium size OR 3-4 spring onions
+- 1 onion (medium size or 3-4 spring onions)

-- 1 carrot rather large
+- 1 carrot (rather large)

 - 20 g bacon